 So, what was the point of having you to visualise all graphs above?

-Normal humans like us and most of the super mathematicians can only visualise things in 3-Dimensions, and having to visualise things in 4 (or 10000) dimensions is difficult impossible for mortals.
+Normal humans like us and most of the super mathematicians can only visualise things in 3-Dimensions, and having to visualise things in 4 (or 10000) dimensions is impossible for mortals.
 So, how do mathematicians deal with higher dimensional data so efficiently?
 They have tricks up their sleeves and Matrices is one such trick employed by mathematicians to deal with higher dimensional data.

 Now let’s proceed with our main focus i.e. Matrix.